 - Time – on average an animal will be staying with you between 3-6 weeks but this can differ depending on the animal you foster

-- Spare room (required for cats) – a safe and secure space away from other animals which could be a spare room, bathroom or laundry.
+- Spare room (required for cats but also useful for dogs) – a safe and secure space away from other animals which could be a spare room, bathroom or laundry.

 - Written consent from your landlord – if you don’t own your home.